tradecrit/asset-details/README.md

 and providers it to the platform.
 The 3rd party service has rate limits, etc. so this allows us to make many requests per second, store the data we want, how we want is a much more responsive, flexible way.

-The third party sdk (polygon-sdk also written by me) provides an abstracted library so that we can easily swap out the data provider if we need to with any data provider without impacting the entire platform.
+There are a few third party sdks (polygon-sdk, kinde-sdk, cloudflare-sdk also written by me) providing an abstracted set of libraries so that we can easily swap out the data provider if we need to with any data provider without impacting the entire platform.

+### Binaries
+The project is split into two distinct binaries, the long-running API and the ingestor job.

+#### API
+The API is a gRPC service that provides a single endpoint for fetching asset details.
+The protobuf files come from the `crates/grpc/proto` git submodule and directory.

+#### Ingestor
+The ingestor is a service that is responsible for fetching asset details from the third party service and storing them in the database.
+As part of this we need to also transfer the various branding images from the source to our CDN for later use in the frontend portion of the platform.

 ## Requirements